MickiusMousius/Rolio46Keyboard/chassis/README.md

 # Introduction

-This folder contains a designs and manufacturing files for the Rolio 46 keyboard chassis.
+This folder contains a designs and manufacturing files for the Rolio46 keyboard chassis.

 The folders within here are described below.